 MOD USA/1.14/15

-5.537A In Bhutan, Cameroon, Korea (Rep. of), the Russian Federation, India, Indonesia, Iran (Islamic Republic of), Iraq, Japan, Kazakhstan, Malaysia, Maldives, Mongolia, Myanmar, Uzbekistan, Pakistan, the Philippines, Kyrgyzstan, the Dem.
-People’s Rep. of Korea, Sudan, Sri Lanka, Thailand and Viet Nam, the allocation to the fixed service in the band 27.9-28.2 GHz may also be used by high altitude platform stations (HAPS) within the territory of these countries.
-Such use of 300 MHz of the fixed-service allocation by HAPS in the above countries is further limited to operation in the HAPS-to-ground direction and shall not cause harmful interference to, nor claim protection from, other types of fixed-service systems or other co-primary services.
+5.537A The allocation to the fixed service in the band 27.9-28.2 GHz may also be used by high altitude platform stations (HAPS): this does not preclude the use of these frequency bands by any application of the services to which they are allocated and does not establish priority in the Radio Regulations.
+Such use of 300 MHz of the fixed-service allocation by HAPS is further limited to operation in the HAPS-to-ground direction and shall not cause unacceptable interference to, nor claim protection from, other types of fixed-service systems or systems operating under other co-primary services.
 Furthermore, the development of these other services shall not be constrained by HAPS.
-See Resolution 145 (Rev.WRC-12).
-(WRC-12)
+See Resolution 145 (Rev.WRC-19).

 MOD USA/1.14/20